Kierandoolan/milestone-2-Christmas-Card-Game/README.md

     1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the Game.

-        1. Upon entering the site, I found it was just a simple memory game that was christmas themed.
+        1. Upon entering the site, I found it was a simple memory game that was christmas themed.
-        2. I can see there is Rules on how to play the game, Very easy to understand
+        2. I can see there is rules on how to play the game, Very easy to understand

     2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.

         1. The site pages are small and easy to read.
 Straight to the point and the user should find all of the information.
-        2. The page cards are interactive and Fun.
-Great for Kid users who would like to enjoy using the website
+        2. The page cards are interactive and fun.
+Great for kid users who would like to enjoy using the website.